waterloop/waterloop-cms/README.md

 Make sure that the `cms-client-api` repo is in `../cms-client-api`.
 This will ensure that it is installed correctly. message quinn.h@waterloop.ca for help.

+Install the server from the github cms-server and follow readme instructions for setup

 ### run `yarn`

 Installs all node-modules